 Image: ShutterStock

 Nosebleeds, also called epistaxis, may look scary but are mostly harmless.
-The nose has blood vessels close to the external surface, and therefore they get injured easily (1).
+The nose has blood vessels close to the external surface, so they get injured easily, causing blood to ooze out of one or both nostrils (1) (2).
 It is not uncommon to see nosebleeds in teenagers.
-Usually, these happen in winter or too dry climates.
+Usually, these happen in winter or in climates that are too dry.
 Read this post to know the types, causes, treatment, prevention, signs you need to see a doctor, and tips on stopping nose bleeding in teenagers.

 Key Pointers

-• Anterior nosebleeds are the most common and account for 90% of nosebleeds.
-The bleeding originates from the front part of the nose.
-It could be due to allergies, nose-picking, or dry air.
+- Anterior nosebleeds are the most common type of nosebleeds and account for 90% of them.
+The bleeding originates from the front part of the nose, i.e., from the anterior nasal septum, which separates the nose into two sides.
+This nosebleed type could occur due to allergies, nose-picking, or dry air.
+Anterior nosebleeds are not severe in most cases and can be easily managed at home.

-• Posterior nosebleeds come from deep parts and may be difficult to manage.
-High blood pressure, airway obstruction, or trauma are some of the reasons for these bleeds.
+- Posterior nosebleeds come from deep parts and may be challenging to manage.
+They occur from the large or superior nasal cavity vessels at the back of the nose.
+Posterior nosebleeds may cause heavy bleeding, which may also flow down to the throat, thus requiring medical attention.
+High blood pressure, anticoagulant medications, airway obstruction, and trauma are some of the reasons for these bleeds.

 Symptoms Of Nosebleeds In Teens